-Requiring care as we get older, whether that is going to be at home or in a care home, is a big change for anybody.
+Requiring care as we get older, whether that is going to be live-in care at home or in a residential care home, is a big change for anybody.
 There’s so much to consider – if it is you going into care then you’re choosing how you will be cared for probably for the rest of your life; or if you are choosing care for a relative, you are choosing who you trust with the care of your loved one.

 It is a big decision that you want to get right first time, and one thing that can make the decision easier is looking at the different factors that will affect the kind of care chosen.
 The more informed you are, the more of an informed decision you will make, leading to the happiest possible future for yourself, or the person needing care if you are choosing for someone else.
 Here are some of the factors that will affect your choice of care option:

 Your care needs are so important and if you’re like the majority of people who would prefer to stay at home and receive home care, then that should be the first thing you think about.
 Is it a viable option?
 Is there an agency near where you live?
 It may be that your needs appear to suit a care home rather than at-home care, or perhaps you need 24/7 nursing help and don’t know if that is available to you at home.
 Speak to your GP or a professional who knows about your care needs to find out exactly what type of care you require.
 This will help you understand what the most appropriate options are for you.